-- Should know that their bodies belong to them, and the differences between appropriate and inappropriate or unsafe physical, and other, contact - Know the key facts about puberty and the changing adolescent body, particularly from ages 9 through to age 11, including physical and emotional changes.
-(Health Education) - Learn about menstrual wellbeing including the key facts about the menstrual cycle.
-(Health Education) - learning about reproduction, human sexuality, gender identity, personal health, emotions and relationships. - learning about where to go for help or advice in school and how to access a range of local and national support agencies.
+- should know that their bodies belong to them, and the differences between appropriate and inappropriate or unsafe physical touch, and other, contact - know the key facts about puberty and the changing adolescent body, which is relevant for all pupils, particularly from the ages 9 through to age 11. - all pupils will learn about menstrual wellbeing including the key facts about the menstrual cycle.
+(Health Education) - learning about human reproduction, sexuality, gender identity, personal health, emotions, and relationships. (\Human reproduction comes covered in 'sex education') - learning about where to go for help or advice in school and how to access a range of local and national support agencies, including online.